Leave a Message

 Thank you for your message.
 We will be in touch with you shortly.

-101 Tyndale: A 1910 Folk Victorian on One of Roslindale's Best Streets
+Coming Soon: 101 Tyndale, A 1910 Folk Victorian on One of Roslindale's Best Streets

-101 Tyndale: A 1910 Folk Victorian on One of Roslindale's Best Streets
+Coming Soon: 101 Tyndale, A 1910 Folk Victorian on One of Roslindale's Best Streets

 That's the street 101 Tyndale sits on.
 The house itself is a 1910 folk Victorian, front-gabled, with a covered porch that runs the full width of the home and a slate roof that has been doing its job since William Howard Taft was president.
 The current owner has been here for nearly seventy years.
 He raised four children in this house.
 And the house, in turn, has been pristinely maintained by a man who knew what he had.